openmod-tracker/VeraGrid/doc/md_source/topology.md

 accurately its physical state.
 Without proper processing, analyses may yield inaccurate results, leading to operational inefficiencies or even failures.

-Topology processing helps to:

-- Ensure the model is computationally feasible.
-- Identify and correct data inconsistencies.
-- Optimize the simulation by reducing unnecessary complexities.
+Topology processing helps to ensure the model is computationally feasible, to identify and correct data inconsistencies and to optimize the simulation by reducing unnecessary complexities.

-In less abstract terms, topology processing is about determining the simulatable sub-circuits within a circuit.
+In less abstract terms, topology processing is about determining the simulatable sub-circuits within a a collection of equipment.
 Here, a circuit refers to a collection of equipment, its relationships, and states in the most general sense.

 We perform the topology processing as a precaution before simulating, because what we want is to be able to use the electrotechnical formulas